 Because by following the standards and tools you have in the style guide you will be able to create any kind of piece and make them recognizable.
 In that way, you will be keeping your brand consistent.

 What do you need to include in a style guide?

 Create a simple summary in order to introduce your brand to the world.
 After you write your brand story, you can also include:

 Your logo is the symbolic representation of your brand and therefore one of the most distinctive elements.
-Your style guide should include, how you are going to use that logo: the position, orientation, color and black and white options, etc. If it happens that you have a primary and a secondary logo, your style guide will specify in which cases you will use one or the other.
+Your style guide should include how you are going to use that logo: the position, orientation, color, black-and-white options, etc. If it happens that you have a primary and a secondary logo, your style guide will specify in which cases you will use one or the other.

 Once you have determined the spirit of your brand, you are going to choose the typeface that will best resonate with that spirit.
 Besides being memorable it should also be legible.
-Your style guide will include the use of each typeface as well as the weight and styles that you will use in each case (headlines, paragraphs, etc.).
+Your style guide will include the use of each typeface as well as the weight and styles that you will use on each case.

 The color palette is also a distinctive element of your brand.
-Once again, you need to be clear on what you want to communicate and then you can start to make a selection of colors that will help you to achieve that.
+Once again, you need to be clear on what you want to communicate and then make a selection of colors that will help you to achieve that.
 Those colors should combine and complement each other.
-Besides including the color names on your style guide, you are going to specify the purpose of each color and how will they be used.
+Besides including the color names in your style guide, you are going to specify the purpose of each color and how will they be used.

 Obviously, these are the most generic elements that you can include in your style guide.
 You can include all the elements that you consider necessary, depending on what your business is about.
 If you need some inspiration, you can search on the Internet and you will find several style guides belonging to renowned brands.

-Using a style guide is a simple way to have control over the image of your brand and a way to make sure that you keep it consistent with all your brand’s material.
+Using a style guide is a simple way to have control over the image of your brand and a way to make sure that you keep it consistent in all your brand’s material.